Quantum Research Group

 Light has always been the most important aspect for our existence.
 It was a starting force, provider of heat and energy.
 Our perspective on it moved from the godly adoration and mysticism to the physical understanding of the chain of reaction that started life on this planet.
 Today, light is becoming omnipresent in cutting-edge technologies.
 From the optical cables transferring data to physics experiments using quantum optics to develop novel materials, or quantum computers based on light.

-How QNFTs are created
+How the paintings are created

-QNFT 497722085467103875683
+PoN 497722085467103875683

 ︎︎︎